twalker/mocki/readme.md

 ## 😌  mocki
-an little express server of mock json files for backbone models/collections. it's meant to be mounted by an existing express app.
+an little server of mock json files for backbone models & collections.
+It can be mounted by an existing express app or run as a standalone server.

-mocki serves json files in `test/fixtures/:collection` by default
+it serves json files in `test/fixtures/:collection` by default

-maybe someday mocki will grow up to be a grunt task, or accept handy options like a routes hash, or just provide actions...  or maybe remain a little simple script.
+maybe someday mocki will grow up to be a grunt task, or accept handy options like a routes hash, or just provide actions...  or maybe remain a happy little script.

 mocki has less that 1/1000th the coolness of [nock](https://github.com/flatiron/nock), but I wanted persistence and to learn stuff.